xlwings/xlwings/README.rst

 xlwings PRO
 -----------

-xlwings PRO is free for noncommercial use and provides support for Google Sheets & Excel on the web, comes with xlwings Reports, the template-based reporting system and other exclusive features like easier deployment.

 xlwings PRO offers additional functionality on top of xlwings (Open Source), including:

 * Support for Google Sheets/Excel on the web